Loanwords II. Waldaiic, Celtic and others

 - Ranko Matasović (2008).
 Etymological Dictionary of Proto-Celtic.
 Brill.

-Beskidic (endonym Skid) was a Celtic language from the Beskid Mountains that became extinct in the late 15th or early 16th century.
+Beskidic (endonym Skid; the prefix Be- is probably from the Magyarian locative adverb) was a Celtic language from the Beskid Mountains that became extinct in the late 15th or early 16th century.
 The closest living relative is Danubian (endonym Θανυ̨χ), spoken in the Alps and surrounding lowlands.

-Beskidic has eight vowels, a ä å e i ɨ o u, all of which occur in short and long versions.
+Beskidic had eight vowels, a ä å e i ɨ o u, all of which occurred in short and long versions.

 |Liquids||l→ł /ɫ/, r→ŕ /ɹ/|